Air Conditioning Repairadmin2021-10-01T21:27:55+00:00

 Refrigerant cycles through your compressor, which powers the whole system and pressurizes the vapor, to the condenser, which cools the gaseous refrigerant enough to force it into a liquid form.
 After going through the receiver-drier, which filters out impurities, the refrigerant passes through the thermal expansion valve and the evaporator.
 Here, the liquid is finally depressurized, and evaporates into a vapor again.
 During this transition, the air is rapidly cooled, as the refrigerant quickly absorbs heat from the air.

 Most cars today use R-134A as refrigerant, since it’s more eco-friendly than the R-12 that we used to utilize in air conditioning systems.
 The most useful thing about refrigerant elements is that they have a low boiling point and a high condensation point.
 This allows for dramatic changes in temperature as they are compressed and expanded.

 R-134A can cause health problems if it’s inhaled in large quantities, or if your skin comes in direct contact with it.
 It’s important to use great care with refrigerant and allow professionals to handle the disposal and refill of this form of freon.
 Furthermore, an air conditioner’s closed system depends on a tight seal and moderated pressure.
 Topping off refrigerant should be handled by the professionals in order to ensure the healthy function of your air conditioner.

 Troubleshooting Common Problems

-Fortunately, the most common problems with air conditioning systems in cars aren’t safety hazards.
+Fortunately, the most common problems with air conditioner systems in cars aren’t safety hazards.
 However, they can be progressive, and greatly reduce the perceived value of your car.
 Here are some of the most common complaints that we hear about a car’s air conditioning system: